marita703/cryptoundies/README.md

 ## ABI ...

 Remember to change the abi from the artifacts directory to the engine directory so we can interact with the contract from with the front end.

+## remember to change this on the Engine configuration js:

+the address of my actual deployed contracs